An automation is a series of actions that are triggered by a contact's behavior.

 ||Create an email to send to your user|

 ||Send an SMS to your user, provided that you have their phone number|

 |Notification||Notify someone on your team that a user has reached this far in the funnel|

 Create an Automation Funnel

-Our Automations builder is equipped with AutoSave that saves your progress automatically after each action you take
+Our Automations builder is equipped with AutoSave which saves your progress automatically after each action you take

 - From inside of your Sendlane account, start by navigating to Automations → New Automation